 Krishna and Sudama were very close friends during their childhood.
 But there was a financial difference between the two.
 Krishna was the son of a king.
 On the other hand, Sudama was born in an ordinary family.
 However, the difference between their status did not in any way hinder their true friendship or bond.
 The two, Sudama and Krishna, were inseparable.
 On this special day (Akshay Tritiya) after Krishna became king, Sudama went to Krishna to ask him for some financial help.
 Sudama took a pouch of flattened rice with him.
 He wanted to give it as a gift for his friend, Krishna.
 But he felt ashamed when he gave it to Krishna.
 Sudama was so overwhelmed by the hospitality shown by the Lord Krishna that he could not ask Krishna for financial support which led him to go home empty-handed.
 When Sudama arrived at his home he saw that his hut was turned into a palace and his family was wearing royal attire.
 Sudama knew that all these were the blessings of his friend, Krishna, who blessed him with more wealth than he needed.
 Actually the significance of Akshay Tritiya lies in the moral of this story.

-Another popular myth related to Akshay Tritiya is about Akshay Patra.
+Another popular mythological story related to Akshay Tritiya is about Akshay Patra.
 This inexhaustible pot was a gift from Lord Krishna to Draupadi.
 The story is actually from the Mahabharata.
 While the Pandava brothers were in exile, many sages came to visit them.
 One day Lord Krishna along with his friends came to meet them.
 But Draupadi did not welcome him and she was crying in secret .
 When Lord Krishna asked Draupadi why she was crying, Draupadi informed him that the rice-pot in her kitchen was empty, and she had no more rice left in the cottage to serve the guests outside.
 Then Lord presented her a bowl which was named Akshay Patra.
 That bowl was never empty and produced an unlimited amount of food on demand.
 This divine episode took place on the auspicious day of Akshay Tritiya.

 The rituals of Chandan Yatra and Akshay Tritiya are performed before Jagannatha Rath Yatra in Odissa, India.
 Actually it’s a tradition that the construction of the chariots for the annual Rath Yatra festival starts from Akshay Tritiya.